Swiss-Style Baked Potatoes with Cheese and Bacon

 8. Step 8:

-Pour the cream into the pan, add salt, pepper and nutmeg.
-Stir and simmer for another 3 minutes.
+Pour the cream into the skillet and add salt, pepper, and nutmeg.
+Stir and simmer over low heat for another 3 minutes.

 9. Step 9:

-Add grated cheese to the mushrooms.
-Mix everything thoroughly and simmer for about 2 minutes until the cheese melts.
+Add the grated hard cheese to the mushrooms.
+Stir well and simmer for about 2 minutes, until the cheese melts.

 10. Step 10:

-Add the melted cheese with mushrooms, sour cream to the pan and mix the sauce well until smooth.
-Bring the sauce to a boil again and remove from the heat.
+Add the processed cheese with mushrooms and the sour cream to the skillet and stir the sauce until smooth.
+Bring the sauce back to a boil and take it off the heat.

 11. Step 11:

-If the potatoes are not ready by the time the sauce is cooked, cover the pan with a lid so that the sauce does not get wet.
+If the potatoes aren't done by the time the sauce is ready, cover the skillet so the sauce doesn't dry out and form a skin.

 12. Step 12:

-Remove the finished potatoes from the oven.
-It should be soft, with a golden brown crust.
+Take the finished potatoes out of the oven.
+They should be soft, with a golden crust.

 13. Step 13: